Population from Census 2015 - 68,556

 City Tree Removal

-There are 5 reasons that the City of Grande Prairie would remove a public tree:
+Reasons the City of Grande Prairie may remove a public tree include:

 Privately Owned Tree Removal